1919 Tour of Flanders

-The 1919 Tour of Flanders was the third edition of the Tour of Flanders road cycling race was held on 23 March 1919 and was won by the Belgian Henri Van Lerberghe.
+The 1919 Tour of Flanders, the third edition of the Tour of Flanders road cycling race, was held on 23 March 1919 and was won by the Belgian Henri Van Lerberghe.
 Van Lerberghe broke clear at 120 km from the finish in a solo effort and maintained his lead to the finish.
 He finished 14 minutes ahead of the first group of chasers, the largest winning margin in the history of the race.
 Léon Buysse won the sprint for second place before Jules Van Hevel.
 The race started in the centre of Ghent and finished in Gentbrugge, on the outskirts of Ghent.
 The total distance was 230 km.

 It was the first Tour of Flanders after a five-year hiatus due to the First World War.
 As from this edition, the Tour of Flanders has been organized annually, even during the Second World War; the longest uninterrupted streak of any cycling race.